yatozuki/Dice-Game/README.md

 # Dice Game
-To roll the dice press "f5" or "ctrl + r" or click refresh.
+To roll the dice press "F5" or "Ctrl + R" or Cick Refresh.
 # Rule
 Large number win.
 That's it.
 # Play Here